-The Geography department at All Saints’ is staffed by two members of the teaching team including:
+The Geography department at All Saints’ Academy includes:

 Head of Geography: Mrs Sallis

-Head of Year 13/Teacher of Geography: Mr Simcox
+Head of Sixth Form and Teacher of Geography: Mr Simcox

 Key Stage 3

-Every Friday at the end of the normal Academy day there is an opportunity for students to attend a geography learning workshop.
-This ias aimed at helping students achieve the highest possible grades in their GCSE, but all students are welcome if they need some extra help with their studies.
+Every Tuesday at the end of the normal Academy day there is an opportunity for students to attend a Geography revision and catch-up session.
+This is aimed at helping students achieve the highest possible grades in their GCSE.

 Geographers enter a very wide range of career areas and put simply there is no such thing as a geography job, there are jobs that geographers do.
 Studying geography provides you with valuable skills and a firm base for life-long learning.
 Geography is great for any kind of career that involves the environment, planning, or collecting and interpreting data.
 Popular careers for people with geography qualifications include: town or transport planning, surveying, conservation, sustainability, waste and water management, environmental planning, tourism, and weather forecasting.
 The army, police, government, research organisations, law and business world also love the practical research skills that geographers develop.